-The Basic Nutrition of Our Best Friend, the Dog series have now arrived at their 5th article.
-In our last articles, we have talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.
+The Basic Nutrition of Our Best Friend, the Dog series has now arrived at its 5th article.
+In our last articles, we talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.

 The importance of hydration